From Timber to Trails Explore our Historic Farm.

 The Waimapu Sawmill

 Our knowledge of the farm goes back to 1921 when two local brothers started The Waimapu Sawmill on the banks of the Waimapu river which borders the farm.
-The records show milling of Rimu, Mangao, Miro, Tanekaha, Kahikatea and some Matai.
+The records show milling of Rimu, Mangeao, Miro, Tanekaha, Kahikatea and some Matai.
 Although many of these trees were selectively milled during the operation of the sawmill, those remaining are now protected by the farm.